LeonhardSchweiger/GodotMLdemo/README.md

-This project uses RL, Proximal Policy Optimization to let multiple agent pairs play Catch.
+This project uses a Reinforcement Learning technique called Proximal Policy Optimization to let multiple agent pairs play Tag.
-In each agent pair, the red Agent tries to catch the blue Agent.
+The red Agent tries to catch the blue Agent, the blue Agent tries not to be catched.

-A strong reward gets handed out if the red Agent is near enough to the blue Agent.
+A reward(+1) gets handed out if the red Agent is near enough to the blue Agent.
-A strong punishment gets handed out if the blue Agent is near enough to the red Agent.
+A punishment(-1) gets handed out if the blue Agent is near enough to the red Agent.

 Hyperparameters for good observable results: agent_pairs = 250